I. Scope

 • Do not intentionally deny or interfere with any network resources.

-• Do not use or access any Mason’s Computing Resources, or read or modify university-owned files, without proper authorization.
+• Do not use or access any George Mason’s Computing Resources, or read or modify university-owned files, without proper authorization.

 • Do not violate copyright laws and licenses.